Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 Contact form overflowing into header and footer - Fixed Image not displaying on services page  - Fixed

+# Testing

+## Site Testing

+A comprehensive site test was undertaken.
++ All links checked and working correctly.
++ All pages viewed using chromes developer tools in fully resposnsive mode.
+All pages behaved as expected with flex and media queries working well to amend output depending on screen size.
++ Contact us form correctly collects information and currently delivers to code institutes form dump page.

-# Validation Testing
+## Validation Testing
-W3.org validator contact us page missing div closing tag - Fixed Validator giving error for google maps format.
-Added non displayed headers in the hero pics sections to improve accessibillity.
+W3.org validator contact us page missing div closing tag - Fixed Validator giving error for google maps iframe width - I had set width to 100% in the iframe which, although displayed at full width on all browsers failed html validation.
+I resolved this by placing the iframe in a div and used css to set the div to 100% width instead.

-# Lighthouse Testing
+## Lighthouse Testing
 The initial lighthouse accessibillity score was in the low 80s and identified that the colour scheme used did not contrast enough.
 As a result I changed the colour scheme to a darker shade of blue.
 Lighthouse also identified a missing title in the google map iframe which I added.
 Lastly lighthouse suggested an issue with the order on the page of h1,h2 headers etc which was also amended to give a 100% score.
+Added non displayed headers in the hero pics sections to improve accessibillity.
+Added meta descriptions.